AndreasCnaus/simple_http_server/README.md

 ## Technology and Architecture 💻

-This project is a complete pipeline utilizing a mix of foundational and modern tools:
+This project is a complete data pipeline utilizing a mix of foundational and modern tools:

 * **Backend Server:** **C** (POSIX Sockets) for a low-level, high-performance TCP server.
 * **Concurrency:** Uses the **`fork()`** system call for parallel client handling.